decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐ &nbsp;&nbsp; What exactly is a SCID?
 </summary><br>
+In short, A self-certifying identifier cryptographically binds an identifier to a public private key pair.<br><br>

 Self-certifying identifiers are deterministically derived from public keys, such that they can be widely published and control of the public key from which they